 IFIT - more information

-The application process is unique to each funding stream, applicants are encouraged to review the appropriate applicant handbooks.
+The application process is unique to each funding opportunity; applicants are encouraged to review the appropriate applicant handbook.

 All applicants must register for a GCKey account and create a client profile in INTEGRO to complete the necessary application forms.

 A GCKey is a unique electronic credential that protects your communication with online Government programs and services.
 For more information about GCKey, refer to the GCKey Frequently Asked Questions.

 INTEGRO is Natural Resources Canada’s online submission portal.
 Once logged in through GCKey, you will be able to enter the INTEGRO workspace and complete the online forms.

 Can I apply for funding if I have applied to previous IFIT funding opportunities?